 William and Alice lived at 23 Gloucester Road from about the time that it was built in 1913.
 William and his brother, Charley, had built that house and the adjoining house (no 25) and they were working on the construction of 27 and 29 Gloucester Road when William died aged 41 on 20th December 1922.

 Following her husband’s death, Alice moved from 23 Gloucester Road to 27 Gloucester Road.
+The 1934 Rate Book shows that she was living there and the house was then called ‘Holmleigh‘.
 She carried on living there for almost 50 years until her death on 18th October 1973 aged 85 years.
 During that time she generally shared the house with other members of her own family and of her husband’s family, the Davis’s.
 Read more about her husband William Valentine Davis.

 Alfred George and Minnie Davis.
 The Electoral Register for 1927 shows that Alice was sharing the house with the stonemason, Alfred George and his wife Minnie Davis.
 Alfred was Alice Davis’s brother in law .